no products in the cart

 Growing cannabis in a “screen of green” setup is an important reason for many growers to grow and can provide a huge yield of one plant.
 If a grower keeps topping over and over again, this may cause the number of leaves to be too heavy for the plant itself, which may make it necessary to support the plant.
 When using a screen or a net it is easy to tie all new stems with the same spaces between them.
 The use of scrog in combination with buds ensures that the lighting is used optimally and that you can get a huge yield from one plant.

-Topping goes hand in hand with the SoG and ScroG techniques and having an understanding of both methods can enormously improve your yields.
+Topping goes hand in hand with ScroG techniques.
+Having an understanding of both methods can therefore enormously improve your yields.
 Follow our advice and you can look forward to wide bushy plants with a fine crop.